warte67/SDOM/docs/progress.md

   - **Now supports alternate icon sprite sizes:** ProgressBar can use any registered SpriteSheet (e.g., 8x8, 12x12, 16x16), and the bar and track are positioned and scaled correctly for all sizes.

 ---
+## [October 18, 2025]
+- Refactored `SpriteSheet_UnitTests` to utilize proper scaffolding patterns.
+- Refactored `GarbageCollection_UnitTests` to utilize proper scaffolding patterns.
+- Refactored `Event_UnitTests` to utilize proper scaffolding patterns.
+- Refactored `EventType_UnitTests` to utilize proper scaffolding patterns.
+- Refactored `DisplayHandle_UnitTests` to utilize proper scaffolding patterns.
+- Refactored `Lua_UnitTests` to utilize proper scaffolding patterns.

+---
 ## Next Steps:
 - `Button`, `IconButton`, and `Frame` need to make use of multi-sized SpriteSheets like the RangeControls now do.
-- Refactor the UnitTest functions to use the newest test function pattern (e.g., `Label_test0()` → `Label_test1()`).
-  - Refactor `SpriteSheet_UnitTests` to utilize proper scaffolding patterns.
-[COMPLETE]
-  - Refactor `GarbageCollection_UnitTests` to utilize proper scaffolding patterns.
-[COMPLETE]
-  - Refactor `Event_UnitTests` to utilize proper scaffolding patterns.
-  - Refactor `EventType_UnitTests` to utilize proper scaffolding patterns.
-  - Refactor `DisplayHandle_UnitTests` to utilize proper scaffolding patterns.
-  - Refactor `Lua_UnitTests` to utilize proper scaffolding patterns.
-  - Refactor `Stage_UnitTests` to utilize proper scaffolding patterns.
-  - Refactor `IDisplayObject` to utilize proper scaffolding patterns.
-  - Refactor `Factory` to utilize proper scaffolding patterns.
-  - Refactor `Core` to utilize proper scaffolding patterns.

 - Add more comprehensive UnitTests to verify that all C++ and LUA bindings are presnet and functional:
   - Add `Group` unit tests to validate Lua all property setting and resource resolution.
   - Add `Button` unit tests to validate Lua all property setting, label access, and event listener behavior.